consbio/mbtileserver/README.md

 }
 ```

-It provides all elements of the `metadata` table in the mbtiles file.
+It provides most elements of the `metadata` table in the mbtiles file.

 XYZ tile endpoint for individual tiles: